khubabshams/me/README.md

 - The slide card snippet was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
 - Readme file created by using [Code Institute Readme Template](https://github.com/Code-Institute-Solutions/readme-template).
+- A lot of issues has been resolved by the help of [Stackoverflow](https://stackoverflow.com/) contributors.

 ### Media